Profirator/project-config/docs/master.md

 The access to the services is handed via TLS (only HTTPS connections are allowed).
 Certificates are Let's Encrypt.

 For fetching data from tenant, Oauth2 tokens are used.
+X-api-key can be also used, but they should be used by trusted applications.